skrattaren/apf.rst/apf.rst

 - [p.
 140/123] "'You know, Greebo,' she said.
 "I don't think we're in Lancre.'

-  Dorothy, to her dog, in "`The Wizard of Oz_: "Toto, I've a feeling we're not in Kansas anymore."
+  Dorothy, to her dog, in **The Wizard of Oz**: "Toto, I've a feeling we're not in Kansas anymore."

 - [p.
 148/130] "'[...] that girl with the long pigtails in a tower [...]